 You will create all necessary materials and then you will present your ritual to the class by having your peers engage by roleplaying as the population.
 These will be presented during the exam period in lieu of an exam - attendance will be mandatory.
 A three-hour period during the exam period will be set aside for the presentations.
-The presentation portion of the rituals or ceremonies will be approximately 15-20 minutes.
+The presentation portion of the rituals or ceremonies will be approximately 5-10 minutes.
+Students may opt to video-record their ritual presentation to show to the class, but the video should contain instructions on how to perform the ritual, the supplies needed and then model the ritual.